Camilo (singer)

-Camilo Echeverry (born 16 March 1994), known mononymously as Camilo, is a Colombian singer, musician and songwriter.
-He is known for his singles "Tutu", alongside Pedro Capó and Shakira, and "Desconocidos", with Mau y Ricky and Manuel Turizo.
-His music is generally categorized as Latin pop with a mix of urbano music and is noted for his romantic lyrics and soprano voice.
+Camilo Echeverri Correa (born March 16, 1994), known mononymously as Camilo, is a Colombian singer, musician and songwriter.
+Born in Medellín, Antioquia, his accolades include six Latin Grammy Awards and three Grammy Award nominations.

-Debuted in 2008, after winning the talent show Factor XS in 2007.
-He is also known for writing and producing hits for other artists including Becky G and Natti Natasha's "Sin Pijama" and Bad Bunny's "Si Estuviésemos Juntos".
+He is known for his singles "Vida de Rico", "Una Vida Pasada" with Carin Leon, "Tutu" alongside Pedro Capó and Shakira, and collaborations like "Tattoo Remix" with Rauw Alejandro, "CONTIGO VOY A MUERTE" with Karol G and "Desconocidos" with Mau y Ricky and Manuel Turizo.
+His music is generally categorized as Latin pop with a mix of urbano music and is noted for his romantic lyrics and treble voice.

-His accolades include five Latin Grammy Awards and two Grammy Award nominations.
+He debuted in 2008, after winning the talent show Factor XS in 2007.
+He is also known for writing and producing hits for other artists including Becky G and Natti Natasha's "Sin Pijama" and Anitta's "Veneno".

-Biography
+Life and career

-1994–2022 Early life and career beginnings
+1994–2018 Early life and career beginnings

-Camilo Echeverry was born in Medellín, Antioquia but raised in Montería, Córdoba.
+Camilo Echeverry was born in Medellín, Antioquia in 1994.
 His family home did not have a radio, but housed a collection of records by artists such as The Beatles, Shakira, Charly Garcia, Facundo Cabral, Mercedes Sosa, and Pink Floyd.
 He recalled, "That was my first seed, since I was little, my dream was to inherit that."
 He formed a musical duo with his sister, Manuela, and auditioned for XS Factor with her, but the pair did not reach the final round of the competition.
 After winning the show as a solo artist the following year in 2007, Camilo began his career with the release of the single, "Regálame Tu Corazón".

 In 2008, Camilo made appearances on Colombian telenovelas Super Pá and En los tacones de Eva, as well as the children's program Bichos.
 He released the 2010 mixtape Tráfico de Sentimientos and shortly after its release, Camilo decided to take a break from releasing his own music.
 In 2015, he moved to Miami, Florida, where he then furthered his career by writing songs for other artists, including "Sin Pijama" by Becky G and Natti Natasha, "Veneno" by Anitta, and "Ya No Tiene Novio" by Sebastian Yatra with Mau y Ricky.
-"Ya No Tiene Novio", released in August 2018, garnered over 517 million views on Youtube by March of the next year.
+"Ya No Tiene Novio", released in August 2018, garnered over 517 million views on YouTube by March of the next year.